-29. The Inflation Reduction Act will also reduce the cost of regulatory compliance.46 In the near term, from 2023 to 2027, EPA's modeling shows that the Inflation Reduction Act will reduce compliance costs at EGUs by 7 percent; from 2023 to 2045, the estimated impact is a compliance cost reduction of 57 percent.
+32. The Inflation Reduction Act will also reduce the cost of regulatory compliance.54 In the near term, from 2023 to 2027, EPA's modeling shows that the Inflation Reduction Act will reduce compliance costs at EGUs across the 22 original states covered under the Final Rule by 7 percent; from 2023 to 2045, the estimated impact is a compliance cost reduction of 57 percent.
 Annual costs are also substantially lower through 2026 (Table 4).
+These cost differentials may not be identical in the 10 states currently without stay orders, but the result is almost certainly directionally consistent.